Overview

 - Foreign Language/Global Studies Requirements

 - Global Studies majors are required to complete the fourth level of a foreign language, which exceeds the CLA minimum requirement.
 No additional coursework is required.
-The fourth level of language is numbered 2001 in French, German, Spanish, and Portuguese and in all other foreign language subjects, it is numbered 2002.
+The fourth level of language is numbered 2001 in French, Spanish, and Portuguese and in all other foreign language subjects, it is numbered 2002.

 - Notes on Foreign Language Study